Thank you for your interest in volunteering for the Transit Museum Society!

 There are multiple opportunities to contribute to the Society and its current projects and ongoing operations.
 You don’t have to be a current or former transit or transport industry employee to volunteer for us.
 As long as you’re passionate about public transit and how it shaped our province over the years, you’re good to go!

-To minimize liability and gain access to all membership perks essential to volunteering for the Society, all current and prospective volunteers must be a current registered member of the Society.
+To minimize liability and gain access to all membership perks essential to volunteering for the Society, all current and prospective volunteers must be current registered members of the Society.
 Not a member yet?
 Membership expired?
 Click here to register or renew!

 What you can do: